Clifton, Cincinnati

-Source - City of Cincinnati Statistical Database

 History

 Clifton was incorporated as a village in 1850.
 The village took its name from the Clifton farm, which contained 1200 acre of hills and dales.
 In the nineteenth century, mansions set in extensive grounds of gardens, parkland and woodlands dominated the northern section of Clifton, farther from the city.
 Their gates and gatehouses were spaced at intervals along Lafayette Avenue.
 In the southern section, denser settlement flanked a growing business district along Ludlow Avenue, centered on its juncture with Clifton Avenue.

 Many of the estate grounds were designed by the landscape designer Adolph Strauch, who served as the Superintendent of Spring Grove Cemetery and Arboretum in the 1850s, who later revised plantings when estates became public parkland, such as Eden Park and the 89 acre of Burnet Woods, the former property of Jacob Burnet.

 The estates have found new uses in the twentieth century, or have been demolished, like Alexander McDonald's baronial mansion designed by Samuel Hannaford, the pre-eminent estate architect in later nineteenth-century Cincinnati; it was demolished in the 1960s to make way for an annex to the Clifton School: only a 150-year-old yew (Taxus cuspidata capitata) on the grounds of Fairview-Clifton German Language School and the carriage house remain.

 The city of Cincinnati annexed Clifton in 1893.
 The University of Cincinnati relocated to Burnet Woods Park.
 Today the university is located in Clifton Heights, University Heights, Avondale, and Corryville, neighborhoods that surround Clifton.
 This entire area is often generically (and incorrectly) referred to as "Clifton" despite being several distinct and separate neighborhoods.
 Hebrew Union College, which settled near the university, and the Sacred Heart Academy in Clifton helped to contribute to the intellectual and bohemian atmosphere of the neighborhood.